Nowhere Fast (Fire Inc. song): Meat Loaf single

 Meat Loaf's more rock-oriented version has an almost entirely different set of lyrics, with only the chorus being the same as the Fire Inc. version.
 Meat Loaf's version also has a more prominent guitar being played by Bob Kulick.
 Meat Loaf performed it live during the Bad Attitude tour along with his touring band, The Neverland Express.
-At the time of its release, it was only a minor hit, but remains a fan favourite.
+At the time of its release, it was only a minor hit, but remains a fan favorite.

 The single was also released as a limited edition motorcycle-shaped vinyl.
 A music video was also produced.

+Critical reception

+Upon the British release Biba Kopf (pseudonym of journalist Chris Bohn) of New Musical Express left ironic review of 8 December 1984.
+He took the singer's attempt as another self-repetition of his early works by saying "The tone, as always, is that of the teenager who never quite got over the shock and disappointment of making it into his 20s."